-BOLD BEGINNINGS: A Mums In The Wood Opinion by Rajni Jayasekera, founder of Mums in the Wood
+BOLD BEGINNINGS: A Mums In The Wood Commentary by Rajni Jayasekera, founder of Mums in the Wood

 Ofsted recently published its Bold Beginnings report which shone a spotlight on the reception year and the extent to which a school’s curriculum for four and five year olds prepares them for the rest of their education and beyond.
 It recommended the introduction of formalised testing and assessment at the beginning of the reception year rather than the end as well as more formalised learning throughout the reception year.

 Mums in the Wood founder Rajni Jayasekera gives us her opinion:

 “There has been a lot of outrage regarding the Ofsted recommendations and whilst I understand that the purpose of the recommendations is to try to raise the overall standard of achievement in all schools and help structure the curriculum (which is currently almost non existent at reception level) so that all schools have a standard to aspire to or achieve in the three Rs (reading, ‘riting and ‘rithmetic), I am not sure that this can be achieved just by introducing an ethos of “high expectations from the start” at reception level.
 However, it must be borne in mind, that when questioned, the Chief Inspector, Amanda Spielman, did seem to be genuinely concerned about introducing a “balanced curriculum” that did take into account the varying ability levels and development styles of different children.